-After a bus from Padstow to Harlyn, the route follows the coast path along the sandy beaches of Harlyn and Trevone before rounding the rugged coastline consisting of arches, stacks, collapsed caves and blowholes to Stepper Point where a huge stone tower stands as a daymark.
-From here the route passes the Doom Bar on the way up the estuary to Padstow, via the expansive sandy beaches of Hawker's, Harbour and St George's coves.
+After a bus journey from Padstow to Harlyn, the route follows the coast path along the sandy beaches of Harlyn and Trevone.
+It then follows the rugged coastline - consisting of arches, stacks, collapsed caves and blowholes - to Stepper Point where a huge stone tower stands as a daymark.
+From here, the route passes the Doom Bar on the way up the estuary to Padstow, via the expansive sandy beaches of Hawker's, Harbour and St George's coves.

 The walk starts from Holywell Bay where the Holy Well can be seen at low tide.
 The route follows the rugged coast around Penhale Head and Hobyln Cove to reach Ligger Point where there are panoramic views over Perran Beach and the St Agnes coastline.
 The walk follows the beach then climbs the dunes to St Piran's Oratory, church and cross which date back to the Dark Ages.
 The return route is across Penhale Sands which is nationally important for wildflowers and butterflies.